 The mission of Deering High School is to graduate students who are college and career-ready and globally competent.
 Our students gain the knowledge, skills, and habits of mind necessary to succeed and contribute in the 21st century global environment.
 We succeed together because everyone is valued, challenged, and empowered.

 The city of Portland, incorporated in 1786, has a rich historical tradition and diversified economy.
 Portland is Maine’s largest city with 67,000 residents and is located 100 miles north of Boston on the rocky coast of Casco Bay.
 Portland is well known state-wide for its extensive commitment to strong public education and a vibrant arts and theater community.

-Deering is a comprehensive public high school (one of three in the Portland Public Schools System) in an urban location.
-There are approximately 80 teachers and professional staff.
-Deering is the most diverse high school north of Boston (enrollment approximately 800 students grades 9-12).
+Deering is a comprehensive public high school (one of three in the Portland Public Schools System) in an urban location. with 80 teachers and professional staff.
+Deering is the most diverse high school north of Boston (enrollment approximately 875 students grades 9-12).

 Points of Pride

 - Deering provides students the opportunity to learn in a diverse environment where equity is considered, taught, practiced, and reinforced.

 - All 10th graders take Global Issues, a course based on the Model United Nations curriculum.

 - Students take advantage of many successful extended learning opportunities such as volunteering at local food banks, job shadows, job application and resume writing workshops, and are able to participate in interviews with local business owners.